Failure to communicate and delay in diagnosing lung cancer

 The patient is in remission and has had no further issues since treatment.
 The hip replacement was completed the following year by another orthopedic surgeon in the same group as Orthopedic Surgeons A and B.

 A lawsuit was filed against Orthopedic Surgeon A and the orthopedic group.
 The patient alleged he would not have progressed to stage III cancer or needed chemotherapy had Orthopedic Surgeon A properly communicated the lung mass discovered on November 12, 2017.
 This caused a one-year delay in diagnosis leading to more extensive treatment and a heightened probability of a shortened life expectancy.

-Consultants for the defense who reviewed the case were not supportive of Orthopedic Surgeon A, stating it was his responsibility to follow up with the pre-operative CXR and to directly and verbally communicate x-ray results to the patient and Primary Care Physician A. There is no documentation that Orthopedic Surgeon A ever read or followed up on the results before performing knee surgery on November 16, 2017.
+Consultants for the defense were not supportive of Orthopedic Surgeon A, stating it was his responsibility to follow up with the pre-operative CXR and to directly communicate x-ray results to the patient and Primary Care Physician A. There is no documentation that Orthopedic Surgeon A ever read or followed up on the results before performing knee surgery on November 16, 2017.
 Orthopedic Surgeon A saw the patient eight times for post-surgery follow up and never mentioned the x-ray findings.

 The orthopedic group, Primary Care Physician A, and the anesthesiologist from the knee surgery were also criticized for not acting upon the findings.
 It was discovered that the orthopedic group did not have policies and procedures in place for alerting physicians or patients of emergent test results.

 Primary Care Physician A did not see the x-ray report during two appointments despite it being in the patient’s chart.
 The anesthesiologist had seen the findings before providing anesthesia services and also did not inform the patient.